Laurence Whistler

 Sir Alan Charles Laurence Whistler (21 January 1912 – 19 December 2000) was a British glass engraver and poet.
 He was both the first President of the British Guild of Glass Engravers and the first recipient of the King's Gold Medal for Poetry.

 Early life

-Whistler was a son of builder and estate agent Henry Whistler and Helen Frances Mary, daughter of Rev. Charles Slegg Ward, vicar of Wootton St Lawrence in Hampshire, whose wife, Jessy, was granddaughter of the goldsmith and silversmith Paul Storr.
-He was educated at Stowe School.
+Whistler was born at Eltham, a son of builder and estate agent Henry Whistler and Helen Frances Mary, daughter of Rev. Charles Slegg Ward, vicar of Wootton St Lawrence in Hampshire, whose wife, Jessy, was granddaughter of the goldsmith and silversmith Paul Storr.
+He was educated at Stowe School and Balliol College, Oxford.